Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 How Long Do Student Loans Remain on a Credit Report?

-If your loan delinquency is reported to the credit bureaus, it will remain on your credit report for seven years.
 The exception to this is a Federal Perkins Loan, which is a low-interest federal student loan for undergraduate and graduate students who have exceptional financial need.
-This type of loan will remain on your credit report until you pay it off in full.
+This type of loan will remain on your credit report until you pay it off in full or consolidate it.

 How Do I Dispute a Student Loan on My Credit Report?

 It’s a good habit to periodically check your credit report.
-You can request a free report from each of the three major credit agencies—Equifax, Experian, and TransUnion—all are required by law to give you a free report every 12 months.
+You can request a free report from each of the three major credit reporting agencies—Equifax, Experian, and TransUnion—by visiting annualcreditreport.com.
+The bureaus are required by law to give you a free report every 12 months.
+However, through the end of 2023, you may request your report weekly at no cost.

 There are three reasons your student loan might have been wrongly placed in default and reported to the credit bureaus by mistake.
 Here’s how to begin the process to correct these errors: